 Putting all this in a very simple format: The updated focus of digital capability development leads to several effects in organizational and cultural point of views.
 Handling those effects requires more effort.

 As described, we have seen that needs for organizational and cultural development are increasing rapidly.
 This does not mean that needs for process and technology development will decrease.
-They will also relevant in the future.
+They will stay relevant in the future, too.
 However, the growing trend is to focus on the organizational and cultural aspects.
 There is a clear reason behind the trend: Without organizational and cultural commitment, the final development value approaches zero or is even negative.
 There are too many organizations that have proven this fact in practice.

 From a development maturity perspective, we have identified that organizational and cultural development capabilities require many improvements.
 We are all good at process and technology focused development, but difficulties appear when we turn the focus to organizational and cultural changes.